Hyphen/openfeature-provider-javascript-web/README.md

 ### Pre-requisites
  - Ensure you have Node.js and npm installed.
- - Have access to a valid Hyphen Toggle publicKey and application details.
+ - Have access to a valid Hyphen publicKey and application details.

 ### Installation
 To use the Hyphen Toggle OpenFeature Web Provider, install the required packages: